Impound Accounts Explained: Why Your Lender Holds Funds

 Are Impound Accounts Mandatory?

-The requirement of an impound account will be determined primarily by the type of loan product you choose.
-Some loans backed by the government (such as FHA and USDA) must have an impound account.
+The type of loan product you choose influences whether you’ll need an impound account.
+Some loans backed by the government, such as Federal Housing Administration (FHA) and U.S. Department of Agriculture (USDA), must have an impound account.

-Homeowners who purchase a home with a conventional mortgage with less than a 20% down payment need to have an impound account for their mortgage payments, but those requirements vary depending on location.
+Homeowners who purchase a home with a conventional mortgage with less than a 20% down payment also need to have an impound account, but those requirements vary depending on location.

 Rate / APR